For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #6 Designate a Sacred Object

 When I was working on my second novel I bought a Strathmore sketchbook in an art supply store in Soho.
 I don’t sketch.
 I was in the store seeking out a favorite pen and the next thing I knew I was picking out the sketchbook.
-Ever since, I’ve gone through hundred sheet sketchbooks at least every eight months.
+Ever since, I’ve gone through a hundred sheet sketchbook at least every eight months.
 These sketchbooks are my sacred object.
 I use them for ideas, notes, inspiration, thoughts — anything and everything to do with whatever it is I am creating.
 Sometimes I don’t even know what the idea is for and then I’ll look back and realize it fits into something I am working on months or even years later.
-In fact the idea for my website and this blog came from notes I wrote in a sketchbook two years ago about wanting to create something that would inspire people to give their life a more meaningful hue.
+In fact the idea for my website and this blog came from notes I wrote in a sketchbook four years ago about wanting to create something that would inspire people to give their life a more meaningful hue.

 #7 Stop while your Ahead